hamsaKsaier/translateMe/README.md

 - Add tests for new features
 - Update documentation as needed
 - Ensure all tests pass before submitting
-- **Important:** Never commit configuration files with real API keys or secrets
-- Set up your own `config/supabase.config.js` and `config/api.config.js` from the example files

 ## 📄 License